Thirunavukkarasu/BackboneJs-Demo/readme.md

-# BackboneJS Sample Template Application with Backbone.js and Twitter Bootstrap
+# Sample Template Application with Backbone.js and Twitter Bootstrap